phenixtax

 Strategic objectives per role

-• To ensure that company complies with indirect tax laws
+• To ensure that a company complies with indirect tax laws

 • Filing of all required indirect tax reporting, including preparation of proper support files: